 A new workplace era is here and it brings digital capabilities, the ability to transition back and forth between in-office interactions and working from home, as well as new ways to increase employee engagement and happiness.
 Every step of the way, our team at FM:Systems is here to help facilities of any size adopt the hybrid approach to increase productivity and deliver the ideal employee experience.

-The workplace transformation we will witness in 2021 will set the stage for years, if not decades, with the hybrid approach supporting the wellbeing, productivity and career growth of all employees.
+The workplace transformation we are witnessing will set the stage for years, if not decades, with the benefits of a hybrid workplace including wellbeing support, productivity and career growth of all employees.

 Hear Michael Gresty, FM:Systems’ VP of Analytics and Eddy Wagoner JLL’s Global Chief Information Officer share key findings and explore opportunities that the hybrid workplace brings to both employers and their workforce as they transition to this new way of working in the Understanding and Preparing for the Shift to the Hybrid Workplace webcast.